-Slough Creek Divide Professional Review and Guide
+Slough Creek Divide Professional Guide

 "A long trek through a lot of extreme remoteness with a beautiful stream all the way and an excellent chance of seeing wildlife, including grizzly bears.